-The Department of Rehabilitation and Correction says Ohio's already high population of 50,000 could soar to 52,000 in two years and top 53,000 in six years.
+Gary Mohr, director of the Ohio Department of Rehabilitation and Correction, says the already high inmate population of 50,000 could soar to 52,000 in two years, and top 53,000 in six years.